judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

-This document describes the command interface of the ESP8266 Remote Control system, which can be interactively used via a serial connection or across the internet.
+This document describes the command interface of the ESP8266 Remote Control system, which is used to interact with a remote microcontroller via a serial connection or across the internet.

 ## Command syntax